Accessibility Statement - Spanglefish

 However, every website content management system can always be improved - if you wish to make any accessibility suggestions about the underlying site structure contact firstname.lastname@example.org.

-If you have any comments on the accessibility of the website, or would like to request content in a different form, please contact us.
+If you have any comments on the accessibility of the website, or would like to request content in a different format, please contact us.